nvbach91/ops2x/README.md

 * install from https://www.mongodb.org/downloads
 * check your installation with
 ```
-$ mongod --version
+$ mongod --version # you might want to add MongoDB's bin directory to you system's PATH
 ```
-\* you might want to add MongoDB's bin to you system's PATH

 * Instead of installing a local MongoDB you can connect to a remote server.
-By default, the project assumes you choose to use a local MongoDB instance.
-Chnage file ``~/ops2x/config.js`` accordingly
+* By default, the project assumes you choose to use a local MongoDB instance.
+* You can change the configuration in file ``~/ops2x/config.js``

 * navigate to project folder to continue
 ```
 $ cd ~/ops2x
 ```

-### Build system ###
+### Build system setup ###
-* install global packages to NodeJS
+* install these npm packages globally and only once
 ```
 $ npm install -g gulp nodemon
 ```

 * install local node module packages for our project
 ```
 $ npm install
 ```

-* Note: If you see red problems and warnings regarding socket.io (and freak out because you're not familiar with NodeJS), the project should still work and can be started, but if you want a clean installation with no errors and warnings, check [this solution](https://github.com/npm/npm/issues/9563#issuecomment-142666465)
+* Note: If you see red warnings regarding socket.io (don't freak out because you're not familiar with NodeJS) the project should still work and can be started, but if you want a clean installation with no errors and warnings, check [this solution](https://github.com/npm/npm/issues/9563#issuecomment-142666465)
+* with Node.js version 6.2.2 and later, there should be no errors

 ### Mail service ###
-* create a gmail account and enable less secure apps
+* create a gmail account and enable less secure apps in gmail
 * in file ``config.js`` replace it with your gmail account and password
+* or you can leave it as-is and use my gmail account

 ### Database ###
 * you can skip this part if you already have a MongoDB running somewhere